manikantancodes/Final_project/README.md

 - **Hyperparameter Tuning**: Use techniques like grid search or random search to find the best parameters for the SVM model

 ## Scripts
-- `term_deposit_prediction.py`: Contains code for preprocessing, EDA, model training, hyperparameter tuning, and evaluation.
+- `term_deposit_prediction.ipynb`: Contains code for preprocessing, EDA, model training, hyperparameter tuning, and evaluation.

 ## Evaluation Metrics
 - **Accuracy**: Measures the overall correctness of the model